Physics

 • Fixed - Fully constrains the rigid body so that it is locked relative to the base.

 You can click the add button to add a new joint to the entity and click the remove button to delete the joint.
 The base property specifies the base entity to which the joint is connected.
 An empty (null) base specifies that the joint is attached to the virtual world.
 The axis and anchor properties specify the direction and point about which the entity is permitted to move relative to the base.
 You can click the select button to select a feature (crease/curve) from a mesh, to be used as the anchor or axis.
 Hover over the feature that you want to select and left-click to confirm selection.
-You can right click whilst hovering to negate the direction of the axis.
+You can right click whilst hovering to negate the direction.

 Advanced